FenixAlive/gym-control/README.md

 # GymControl

-This project is an app to help gyms to administrate subscriptions for their users.
+This project is an app to help gym companies to administrate subscriptions for their users.

+TODO: add history of subscriptions per user.